ThomasBaGe/cpforager-dev/README.md

 - [ ] uniformise types of arguments/attributes in function arguments and accordingly in documentation.
 - [ ] add a proper zero offset correction inside `TDR` class (according to the scientific consensus).
 See [scikit-diveMove](https://spluque.github.io/scikit-diveMove/modules/tdr.html#skdiveMove.TDR.read_netcdf).
 - [ ] `hmmlearn` for adding an estimation method of seabird's behaviour (foraging, searching, resting, traveling, *etc*.).
+- [ ] manage parameters with a dedicated file that will be parsed in `parameters.get_params(param_file_name)` to make the package user-friendly.
+- [x] add independent night vector in `plot_night` to fix visualisation bugs.
+- [ ] check nest estimation when position never reach colony.
 - [ ] draft for [Applications](https://besjournals.onlinelibrary.wiley.com/hub/journal/2041210X/features/applicationpapers) in *Methods in Ecology and Evolution*.
+- [ ] add keywords in `pyproject.toml`, Repository in project.urls, dependencies and test if it works with python <= 13.
+- [ ] relax Python 3.13 constraint for PyPI.
 - [ ] publish package to the conda-forge channel.

 <br>